 Type Ia Supernovae

 Type Ia supernovae produces a consistent peak brightness because of this fixed critical mass at which a white dwarf will explode.
 This makes them excellent candidates as standard candles to measure distances in, and ultimately the age of, the Universe.
 The explosion also creates abundantly the isotope nickel-56 which decays to cobalt-56 and finally to the stable iron-56.
 Most of the iron in the Universe is created from Type Ia supernovae.

 Kilonova produces almost all of the extra-heavy and extra-rare elements in the Universe, such as gold, silver, and platinum.
 A merger between a neutron star and a black hole is also called a kilonova.

 When we say high energy in space, we really do mean it.
 An explosion of a white dwarf, called a type Ia supernova, shines with the intensity of 10 billion suns and produces an amount of energy equivalent to the amount that the Sun produces in its lifetime.

 A black hole merger generates no light even though the energy output is much greater than that of a supernova.
-Most of the energy is realised in the form of gravitational waves, a distruption of the fabric of spacetime propagating through the cosmos.
+Most of the energy is released in the form of gravitational waves, a disruption of the fabric of spacetime propagating through the cosmos.

 Most interesting are the phenomena that release energy in various forms.
 A kilonova—the merger of two neutron stars—produces both detectable gravitational waves and electromagnetic radiation, which allows astronomers to study such a phenomenon with both optical telescopes and gravitational wave observatories.